Finding Joy in Grief During the Holidays

 After a loved one passes, families may not know what to do with their ashes.
 Some elect for an urn and place their parent, grandparent, child, sibling or pet on a shelf.
 The presence of the ashes may be comforting for some people, giving them the feeling as though their loved one is still present in their lives.
 Others decide on spreading ashes at a favorite location, allowing their loved one to return back to nature.

-However, there is always an opportunity for a new life after someone has passed.
+Though your family may be missing loved ones during the holidays, there is still and opportunity to give them a new life.
 Some families use the Let Your Love Grow blended soil mixture as an environmentally-friendly burial alternative.
 The blended soil mixture neutralizes harmful chemicals and transforms ashes into a rich foundation for a memorial plant.

 Sparking Joy Despite Grief

 Grief is a complicated emotion — while you are grateful for your memories, it hurts to process the fact that there will be no new moments shared with your loved one.
-The holiday season brings mixed emotions, but it also offers a chance to remember the value someone added to your life and the lessons you learned from them.
+Missing loved ones during the holidays feels complicated, but it still offers a chance to remember the value someone added to your life and the lessons you learned from them.
 As you gather with your family and friends, you have the opportunity to spark joy by preserving your loved one’s presence during your holiday festivities.

 You may look at pictures, cook your favorite foods and pursue activities that encourage connections with your loved ones.
-Moving forward, it will always be important to find ways to incorporate your loved one's memory and counteract grief during the holidays.
+Moving forward, it will always be important to find ways to incorporate your loved one's memory while coping with grief during the holidays.
 This year, consider a memorial plant as a gift for your family members — explore Let Your Love Grow's options for people and pets to commemorate their life this holiday season.

 Read Blog